Indian Insurance History

 Though it is called 'Fire Insurance', apart from the risk of fire, it also offers cover against lightning, explosion/implosion, aircraft damage, riot, strike and malicious damage, storm, cyclone, typhoon, hurricane, flood and inundation, impact damage, subsidence and landslide including rockslide, bursting and/or overflowing of water tanks, apparatus and pipes, missile testing operations, accidental leakage from automatic sprinkler installations, bush fire etc.

-Loss or damage caused by war and warlike operations, nuclear perils, pollution or contamination, electrical/mechanical breakdown, burglary and housebreaking are excluded.
+Loss or damage caused by war and warlike operations, nuclear perils, pollution or contamination, electrical/mechanical breakdown, burglary and housebreaking.
 Certain perils like earthquake, spontaneous combustion etc can be covered on payment of additional premium.
 Fire insurance policies are issued for one year except for dwellings, where a policy may be issued for long term (with a minimum period of three years).

 A Burglary Insurance Policy can generally be extended to cover Riot, Strike, Malicious Damage and Theft.